 There is no need for discussion.
 The fact is, we must protect ourselves from violent crime and our homes from invasion.
 Do you need a gun for self defense?
 I believe this is a question that every woman needs to ask herself and answer.
+Do you need help figuring this question out?
+Follow my 5 part series starting with Making The Decision Part 1: Do I Need a Gun?
 You may decide that a gun is not right for your self defense but you will begin to take responsibility for your own personal safety and find ways to defend yourself.

 The statistics are seen daily on the news and the tragic stories just never seem to end.
 Perhaps violent crime has touched your life personally.
 If not, it likely has in the lives of women you know.
 I understand you are here to learn and explore owning or carrying a firearm as a possible means to protect yourself and your property.
 Congratulations on your commitment to look at the options and take control and responsibility for your own safety.